spesmilo/electrum/electrum/plugins/coldcard/README.md

 ## Just the glue please

-This code connects the public USB API and Electrum.
-Leverages all the good work that's been done by the Electrum team to support hardware wallets.
+This code connects the public USB API and ElectrumSys.
+Leverages all the good work that's been done by the ElectrumSys team to support hardware wallets.

 ## Background